MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

 # Generate images with a DALL-E model

-The Azure OpenAI Service includes an image-generation models named DALL-E. You can use this model to submit natural language prompts that describe a desired image, and the model will generate an original image based on the description you provide.
+The Azure OpenAI Service includes an image-generation model named DALL-E. You can use this model to submit natural language prompts that describe a desired image, and the model will generate an original image based on the description you provide.

 This exercise will take approximately **25** minutes.